Thermalization dynamics of a gauge theory on a quantum simulator

-In general, the emergence of effectively irreversible behavior, such as thermalization from the underlying reversible time evolution, concerns only typical thermodynamic quantities and initial conditions that do not violate essential ingredients for a thermodynamic description such as clustering properties~\cite{aarts2000thermalization}.
-Despite the nonintegrability of the $\mathrm{U}(1)$ quantum link model \cite{turner2018weak,Surace2019a,Zache2021}, certain quenches can lead to persistent oscillations due to the presence of special eigenstates in the spectrum of the quench Hamiltonian that weakly break ergodicity~\cite{bernien2017probing}.
-This is expected to occur only when quenching from the ground state of Eq.~\eqref{eq:QLM} at $m/\kappa\to+\infty$ and is not addressed in the present work.
+Effectively irreversible behavior, such as thermalization from an underlying reversible time evolution, emerges in general in nonintegrable models for local observables and typical initial states~\cite{Rigol2008thermalization}.
+Despite the nonintegrability of the $\mathrm{U}(1)$ quantum link model \cite{turner2018weak,Surace2019a,Zache2021}, certain fine-tuned quenches give rise to weak ergodicity breaking owing to the presence of special eigenstates in the spectrum of the quench Hamiltonian~\cite{turner2018weak,Surace2019a}.
+This could manifest in persistent oscillations around the thermal-ensemble prediction~\cite{bernien2017probing}.
+Currently, the level of control in our experiment limits us from probing such possible behavior in part because of an inherent residual inhomogeneity across the lattice.
+Thus, in our experiment we observe equilibration to close to the thermal equilibrium value for all quenches we performed.

-Our results establish the link between far-from-equilibrium dynamics of gauge fields at early times and their subsequent approach to thermal equilibrium.
-Quenches from a wide range of initial conditions reveal that the dynamics becomes insensitive to the evolution history, and the late-time behavior is determined by the conserved quantities only.
-Comparisons of the late-time results to theoretical estimates for thermal equilibrium gauge theory ensembles show good agreement, and we highlighted the important impact of the gauge symmetry on the dynamics by performing also corresponding quantum simulations without gauge constraints.
-Our ability to measure quantities such as the gauge violation parameter $\eta$ has been used to monitor the faithful implementation of the gauge symmetry during the whole time evolution.

-Our work opens new ways of addressing emergent dynamical phenomena in gauge theories, such as the Schwinger effect \cite{zache2018quantum}, dynamical topological quantum phase transitions \cite{Huang2019}, and string-breaking \cite{Banerjee2012,hebenstreit2013real} in strong fields \cite{Narozhny2014}.
+Our work creates a pathway for addressing emergent dynamical phenomena in gauge theories, such as the Schwinger effect \cite{zache2018quantum}, dynamical topological quantum phase transitions \cite{Huang2019}, and string-breaking \cite{Banerjee2012,hebenstreit2013real} in strong fields \cite{Narozhny2014}.
 The approach lays also the foundations for the exploration of more complex higher-dimensional gauge theories using state-of-the-art quantum technology \cite{zohar2021quantum}.
 An important next step towards applications for gauge theories such as quantum electrodynamics, or maybe even quantum chromodynamics, is a faithful extension of the discrete quantum-link representation towards continuous variables~\cite{Mil2020,prufer2020experimental,Zache:2019xkx}.
-To this end, our future work will focus on extending current implementation schemes to higher spin representations and scalable higher-dimensional set-ups~\cite{ott2020scalable}.
+To this end, current implementation schemes should be extended to higher spin representations and scalable higher-dimensional set-ups~\cite{ott2020scalable}.